sera619/LinkSafer-ChromeAddOn/README.md

 - styling fixes.                        :heavy_check_mark:
 - multi lang support
 - puplish on google webstore
-- add save list to fav
+- add save list to fav                  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will appear with six space characters in front of it
 - export list to .txt                   :heavy_check_mark:

 ***